-This database contains information on almost 500,000 offshore entities that are part of the Panama Papers, the Offshore Leaks and the Bahamas Leaks investigations.
-The data covers nearly 40 years – from 1977 through to early 2016 – and links to people and companies in more than 200 countries and territories.
+This database contains information on more than 520,000 offshore entities that are part of the Panama Papers, the Offshore Leaks, the Bahamas Leaks and Appleby’s structured data from the Paradise Papers investigation.
+The data links to people and companies in more than 200 countries and territories.

 The real value of the database is that it strips away the secrecy that cloaks companies and trusts incorporated in tax havens and exposes the people behind them.
 This includes, when available, the names of the real owners of those opaque structures.
 In all, the interactive application reveals more than 370,000 names of people and companies behind secret offshore structures.
 They come from leaked records and not a standardized corporate registry, so there may be duplicates.
 In some cases, companies are listed as shareholders for another company or a trust, arrangement that often helps obscure the flesh-and-blood people behind offshore entities.

 ICIJ obtained the data through four massive leaks.
 One comes from the firm Appleby and data from some politicians featured in the Paradise Papers investigation.
 In November 2017 ICIJ added the structured data from the Paradise Papers connected to Appleby.
-Another one comes from Panamanian law firm Mossack Fonseca, whose inner workings were exposed in the Panama Papers investigation published in April 2016 in conjunction with Süddetsche Zeitung and more than 100 other media partners.
-Around a third of the offshore entities were incorporated through Portcullis Trustnet (now Portcullis) and Commonwealth Trust Limited, two offshore service providers exposed as part of ICIJ’s 2013 Offshore Leaks exposé.
+Another one comes from Panamanian law firm Mossack Fonseca, whose inner workings were exposed in the Panama Papers investigation published in April 2016 in conjunction with Süddeutsche Zeitung and more than 100 other media partners.
+Another portion of the offshore entities were incorporated through Portcullis Trustnet (now Portcullis) and Commonwealth Trust Limited, two offshore service providers exposed as part of ICIJ’s 2013 Offshore Leaks exposé.
 This was the first information added to this database when it was released in June 2013, which was then produced in conjunction with Costa Rican newspaper La Nación.
 ICIJ added a third installment of information on September 21, 2016 as part of the Bahamas Leaks investigation based on a trove of data from the official corporate registry of the Bahamas.
 The full Paradise Papers structured data will be released in the coming weeks.

 The database does not disclose the totality of the leaked records.
 It doesn’t divulge raw documents or personal information en masse.
 It contains a great deal of information about company owners, proxies and intermediaries in secrecy jurisdictions, but it doesn’t disclose bank accounts, email exchanges and financial transactions contained in the documents.